molpopgen/online_teaching_notes/README.md

 ### Mic input volume

+Getting the input audio levels right was the biggest challenge for me!

+I found the interaction between `alsamixer`, the `pulseaudio` GUI config tool, and the `simplescreenrecorder` setting to be quite irritating.
+No matter what, though, I have to use `alsamixer` to specifically select and adjust the input volume for the Samson mic.
+Once that is done, I can use either the ALSA or Pulse drivers in `simplescreenrecorder`.

+I imagine that more reading may clear things up, but I got it working after some fiddling and the most important thing to do is to do a mic test every day.

 ### Things to double check each time

 * Is your input device set to the expected mic?